Logs for jdev

 [04:36:11] <MattJ> *choke*

-[04:36:19] <CoyoSwift> well. think about it. i connect to over 20 irc networks, and sometimes i find myself wishing i could connect to just one, and use federation to connect to all the others.
+[04:36:19] <CoyoSwift> well. think about it. i connect to over 20 irc networks, and sometimes i find myself wishing i could connect to just one,

 [04:36:34] <CoyoSwift> you okay, mattj?